 Oven racks are usually relatively straightforward to clean as you can easily remove and soak them.

 You can buy special oven rack soaking kits.
 You place the racks inside large, re-sealable plastic bags, and then add specialist cleaning fluid.

 - You may be able to remove the glass part of the door for soaking, which will allow you to reach the area between the inner and outer pieces of glass that make up the door, where grease can also accumulate.
-Check your oven or cooker’s instruction manual for guidance on how to do this.
+Check your instruction manual for guidance on how to do this.

-Leaving months or years between your oven cleaning will land you with a much bigger job.
 Little and often really is the key here.

 We’d recommend you wipe down your oven at least once a month.
 If you’ve cooked something that you know has splattered everywhere (such as a roast or a bubbling casserole), you should wipe your oven down once it has cooled.